Jpe230/BOTW-Save-File-Editor/README.md

 <img style="float: right;" src="meta/icon.jpg">

 A Work in Progress Save Editor, currently it only to modifies rupees, durability of weapons & arrows.
-Currently it only works in v1.5.

 # Intructions

-- Use Checkpoint to extract your Save File to your SD Card, name the folder "botw".
+- Open BOTW with your current user.
+Wait until the title screen, then exit it.
+(Close the game, too);
 - Open the Save Editor and select your save file slot.
 - Use DPAD UP/Down to Increase/Decrease the integer.
 - Use L/R to move between items.
 - Press A to Commit Changes.
-- Restore Save File using Checkpoint.

 # Compile

 - Use LibNX.

+# Disclaimer

+- Please always make a backup before editing your save file; I'm not responsible for any lost save file.
+- This is a WIP, it contains bugs.

-# TODO
+# To Do

-- Mount within the app the save file.
 - Make backups for the save files.
 - Add more items.
 - Create an UI.